jtagaca/Mobby_Resto/README.md

 ## How to Build

-- NPM install
+- npm install
-- NPM Start
+- npm start
 - Disclaimer: This app requires a file with an API Key that not shared here to build it.